-Throughout this document, some details have been removed from the publicly posted version for the protection of private and/or confidential information.
-This may include names, phone numbers, addresses, equipment details, locations of surface installments and information collected during consultation.
+Throughout this document, some details have been removed form the publicly posted version for the protection of private and/or confidential information.
+This may include names, phone numbers, addresses, equipment details, locations of surface instalments and information collected during consultation.